OakHillChristianSchool/oak-hill-website/2nd-5th.md

 * Cursive Words and Drawing: Math Terms

 **English Grammar** and sentence diagramming is mastered using <a href="https://www.shurley.com/?583c10bfdbd326ba151c5e39186a4" target="_blank">Shurley English</a> levels 2-5

+**Science**: Students travel to our lab to study courses using Apologia curricula.
+They learn scientific method and how to organize a laboratory notebook.

+**2nd & 3rd:**

+* Elementary Chemistry
+* Astronomy

+**4th & 5th:**

+* Biology (Botany and Zoology)
+* Science in the Industrial Age

+**Latin** using Timothy Griffith's _Orbis Pictus: the Natural World_

+**Basic music literacy** using our own Kodaly method curriculum.
+Each student is trained to see music as a language.
+When he sees a piece of music, he can sing it.
+(The voice is an instrument.)
+When a song is heard, the student can write it.
+Elementary students learn...

+* To read music written in the pentatonic scale
+* To identify basic rhythmic patterns
+* To notate basic melodic and rhythmic patterns
+* To sing in parts with canons, partner songs, and ostinatos

+**Art** is taught as an integral part of history and other courses.
+Students make frequent trips to the National Gallery and learn drawing and appreciation each week from Dr. Justin Sutters.

+**Artful Writing** is practiced every year using